-There are several reasons why forums remain active and are preferred by many over the decades.
+There are several reasons why forums remain active and have been preferred by many over the decades.

-However, there are some issues of starting a forum, but if you do it properly, you can overcome them and enjoy the benefits of having a successful community.
+However there are some issues with starting a forum, but if you do it properly, you can overcome them and enjoy the benefits of having a thriving community.

 Let’s analyze the PROs and CONs of starting a forum: